zachlatta/meta/applications/google_rise_2016.md

 **Project name**

-Hack Club
+Hack Club (the whole organization)

 **Project description (one sentence):**

-Hack Club helps high schoolers start coding clubs by providing prospective club leaders with open-source materials (including curriculum) and a community of other leaders around the globe.
+Hack Club helps high schoolers start coding clubs through providing prospective club leaders with open-source materials and a community of other leaders around the globe.

 **Detailed project description (include all activities):**

-Hack Club generates starting material for students interested in starting clubs at their school to use, making the process of creating a club and building a community much more approachable and frictionless.

-Hack Club maintains an online communication channel for students involved in Hack Clubs, to share knowledge and achievements with peers in a supportive and inspirational environment.

-Hack Club hosts events to guide prospective club leaders towards cultivating a successful culture within their club and at their school.

-Hack Club also hosts occasional hackathons to underscore and put into practice the emphasis on being prolific and creative.
+We would like RISE to fund the continued expansion of Hack Club.
+Specifically, we're looking to bring someone on full-time to lead the development of our curriculum with the community.

+To expand on what Hack Club does:

+[TODO]

 **Which of the following formats best describes the project you are proposing in this application:**

 - [ ] Summer or holiday program (like a camp or school)
 - [ ] Teacher training/workshops
-- [ ] Club
+- [X] Club
 - [ ] Afterschool program
 - [ ] Weekend program
 - [ ] Mentoring